moisonmaxime/Super-OOP-Bros/readme.md

 - bird needs to "die()" when in contact with hitbox on all 4 sides

-- Hitboxes need to print the Green tubes (the BMP is already in sprites-work)
+- Tubes need to be implimented so that scaling is cleaner

-- Floor needs to be printed as a hitbox (The floor BMP is in the directory)

 - Instead of bird exploding, we need the bird to do a different animation when it dies.

 - Maybe some audio?

-- Make randomizer to arrange the hitboxes and create full maps autonimously.

 - Timer/pace-keeper to keep track of the distance travelled.

 - Print text to screen (Score and Lives, Etc.)

+- Lots of powerups/powerdowns

 - Add more if necessary